 |Composed of the following:|

-Basically, this list tells us that there is only one active compound in Cebria (which they call “Neuro-Pep-12″).
+Basically, this list tells us that there is only one active compound (which they call “Neuro-Pep-12″).
 That compound, in turn, is composed of 15 other ingredients, most of which are amino acids.

-While they don't tell us the amount of each of the ingredients that make up Neuro-Pep-12, they are listed in order.
-As such, we can guess that the those at the top of the list comprise the most of the Neuro-Pep-12 proprietary blend and those at the bottom, make up the least.
+While they don't tell us the amount of each of the ingredients making up Neuro-Pep-12, they are listed in order.
+As such, we can assume that those at the top of the list comprise most of the Neuro-Pep-12 proprietary blend and those at the bottom, making up the least.

-Cebria also contains these other ingredients that likely play no role in its effectiveness:
+Cebria also contains these other ingredients that play no role in its effectiveness:

 - Magnesium stearate